rdewolff/temple/README.md

   Having a "Good practice" section in the doc would help newbies to get started and take the good road directly!
 - how does the ```<includes:>``` link with ```{{@static}}/file``` work?
-- serving static content (like with the codemirror) is really a mess.. any way to make that better in the futur?
+- serving static content in components (like with the codemirror) is really a mess.. any way to make that better in the futur?
 - most common type of object used in derby and their methods and properties ! this is a must have!
 - should components have a static content path?
 - can we do model.ref() in component or that does make no sense?
 Do we _have to_ use the modle.set() to handle data in our components?
+Seems not the case.
 - can we call model.on() in a composant create methode or that would register many times the same trigger?
 - how to pass parameter from a view to a component index.js ?